-The majority of the water we use—more than 99 percent of it—comes from municipal sources.
-A much smaller portion—less than 1 percent—comes directly from groundwater.
+Most of the water we use—99 percent of it—comes from municipal sources.
+A much smaller portion—1 percent—comes directly from groundwater.
 In addition to efforts to reduce the demand for water, as described above, we also work to maximize the amount of water recovered for recycling or reuse, particularly at our facility in Puerto Rico, which features a water treatment and recycling plant that processes wastewater to a standard above potable levels.
-Overall in 2016, Amgen recycled or reused nearly 641,000 cubic meters of water, representing 29 percent of our total water withdrawal.
+In 2020, we recycled or reused 567,000 CM of water, representing 24% of our total water withdrawal.

 Successful water management includes reducing water consumption while also monitoring wastewater discharge.
-To comply with local wastewater requirements, Amgen facilities operate under agreements that regulate the amounts and types of materials discharged in wastewater, and each facility adheres to all applicable reporting requirements.
-In 2016, The Puerto Rico Aqueduct and Sewer Authority recognized Amgen with a Perfect Compliance Award for compliance with all applicable wastewater regulations.
+To comply with local wastewater requirements, Amgen facilities operate under agreements that regulate the amounts and types of materials discharged in wastewater.